 The Dropout chronicles the trajectory of the one girlboss to rule them all – Elizabeth Holmes (Amanda Seyfried).
-Holmes, who now is perhaps more well known for her baritone voice, unfortunate hair, and commitment to dressing like her idol, Steve Jobs, is the founder and CEO of now-defunct Theranos, a health technology company that claimed to be prepared to revolutionize healthcare through blood testing.
-Holmes, with her boyfriend and business partner Sunny Balwani (Naveen Andrews), defraud investors and abuse staff as they continue to peddle their malfunctioning company to the masses.
+Holmes, who is perhaps more well-known for her baritone voice, unfortunate hair, and commitment to dressing like her idol, Steve Jobs, is now the founder and CEO of now-defunct Theranos.
+This health technology company claimed to be prepared to revolutionize healthcare through blood testing.
+With her boyfriend and business partner Sunny Balwani (Naveen Andrews), Holmes defraud investors and abuse staff as they continue to peddle their malfunctioning company to the masses.
 Of course, anyone who’s watched the news in recent years knows how this story of a scammer ends—and even if they don’t, they can connect the dots pretty quickly using the video camera footage of Elizabeth’s deposition inter-spliced with the Theranos chronicles.

 If Holmes herself was an interesting person who sought out entrepreneurship as a way to genuinely help people, perhaps her story would be one worth telling over and over.
 Not even Seyfried’s incredibly committed performance (her transformation into Holmes’s signature voice is particularly impressive) makes the retelling of Holmes’s story worth it.
-No matter how many sad stories are shared from Holmes’s childhood, none make me want to empathize with and learn more about her and her grift.
-There are times when The Dropout feels more like The Taming of the Shill than the cautionary tale it could at the very least try to be.
+No matter how many sad stories are shared from Holmes’s childhood, none make me want to empathize with and learn more about her and her con.
+Sometimes, The Dropout feels more like The Taming of the Shill than the cautionary tale it could, at the very least, try to be.
 Various tonal shifts between tense drama and half-baked humor make it difficult to gauge what the point is.

 At the very least, The Dropout is the final puzzle piece of the Elizabeth Holmes-Theranos Cinematic Universe.
 But unless there’s something new to say, another chronicle about a scammer born with a silver spoon in their mouth is simply another miniseries that will be lost to time, destined to languish in the depths of whichever streamer spat it out.